Question for Short Debate

 We need this debate because as with, for example, many of those ethical issues that we debate in your Lordships’ House, we should not leave it just to the specialists and experts.
 This is a democratic issue about what it means to be a citizen—about what our rights but also our responsibilities are.
 How do we balance the state’s right to collect and use data?
 How do we balance the rights of businesses, when there are stories of plans being made so that, when we walk into shops, we will be identified so that we can be specifically targeted with certain sorts of products based on our customer profile?
 Do we want that sort of intrusion?
 We need to have that type of debate now.

 I ask the Minister: when will Her Majesty’s Government create a proper space for us to have a more leisurely debate?
 Will the Government bring forward some sort of draft code, and indeed probably legislation, so we can begin to try to tease out how we want to use this technology?
 I totally concede the point, which has already been made, that in some senses we are already being overtaken by what is going on.
-When are we going to have an independent commissioner to look over this area, as we have commissioners for other areas, so that we can have the confidence that there is accountability is built into our national life?
+When are we going to have an independent commissioner to look over this area, as we have commissioners for other areas, so that we can have the confidence that accountability is built into our national life?

 My Lords, we are very lucky that we have people like the noble Baroness, Lady Jones, and organisations such as Big Brother Watch.
 In some ways, I start from the same premise of the requirement that fundamental human rights have within democracy.
 However, I quite quickly come to a different fork.
 I would illustrate that fork by suggesting that it depends on which country you live in.
 If, for example, you live in—to take the ultimate—North Korea, or—to take the intermediate—perhaps Russia or Venezuela, it is rather different to living in a European country, or at least most European countries, and many other countries in the world.
 For me, that is a practical and philosophical distinction.
 I describe it as the “two Ts”: T for tyranny and T for terrorism.
 I do not happen to believe that we in this country are faced with potential tyranny, let alone have tyranny already, but we all know that we are faced with terrorism and other forms of organised crime.
 That is what makes it essential that we use the implements that are available to protect us.